MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/android-emulator/hardware-acceleration.md

    [HAXM](https://software.intel.com/articles/intel-hardware-accelerated-execution-manager-intel-haxm)
    is a virtualization engine for computers running Intel CPUs.

-For optimum performance, it is recommended that you use the Hypervisor Framework to accelerate the Android emulator.
+It is recommended that you use the Hypervisor Framework to accelerate the Android emulator.
 If the Hypervisor Framework is not available on your Mac, then HAXM can be used.
 The Android emulator will automatically make use of hardware acceleration